dnlsngr/ReactObjectStore/README.md

 ##1.
 Set up REST endpoints for your objects

 The object store assumes you have REST endpoints that support CRUD operations, in exactly the way Backbone is normally configured.
-You can see their documentation for more details: [Backbone](http://backbonejs.org/).
+You can see their [documentation](http://backbonejs.org/) for more details.
 Please note that for `fetch()` to work, an additional `get()` endpoint needs to be configured to return multiple ids at once.
 For example:

 ```javascript
 app.post('/authors', function (req, res) {